vikashkr14296/Crud-API/README.md

-A demo Crud API for Student Entity
+A demo Crud API for Student Entity Using Spring Boot

+Maven Dependencies : Spring Web, Spring Data JPA and MySQL Driver

 So you can,